-Trump Has Said He Will Withdraw From the Paris Climate Agreement
+Trump Is Expected to Withdraw From the Paris Climate Agreement

 Amid multiple reports that he had decided to withdraw, Trump said an announcement would come soon.
 "I will be announcing my decision on the Paris Accord over the next few days," Trump said Wednesday morning on Twitter.

-Trump made withdrawing from the agreement, entered into by former President Barack Obama in 2015, a central focus of his campaign, arguing that it overburdened U.S. consumers and energy producers with carbon pollution limits that didn’t apply to developing economies.
+Trump made withdrawing from the agreement, negotiated by former President Barack Obama in 2015, a central focus of his campaign, arguing that it overburdened U.S. consumers and energy producers with carbon pollution limits that didn’t apply to developing economies.
 But since he won the White House, the decision whether to fulfill that promise has been among the most fraught within his administration, dividing the Trump family and top aides along ideological and nationalistic lines.

 Trump has also been the subject of ferocious international lobbying from leaders across the globe to remain in the agreement.
 The subject was a centerpiece of the G-7 meetings in Italy last week, where the leaders failed to reach consensus on climate issues because of Trump’s dissension.
 Trump was also pressed by Pope Francis to remain in the accord, and the Pope gave Trump a copy of his encyclical on climate change.
 All signatories to the UN climate change treaty have signed onto the Paris accords except for Syria and Nicaragua.